Quantum Approximate Optimization Algorithm for Test Case Optimization

 \begin{example} We demonstrate a QAOA circuit with depth $p=1$ using a small-scale running example for a TCM problem to construct an objective function.
 Assume we have three test cases \testCase{0}, \testCase{1}, and \testCase{2}, with their \textit{failure rate} values of 50\%, 70\%, and 80\%, respectively, and \textit{execution time} of 3, 6, and 1 second, respectively.
 The corresponding objective of the \textit{failure rate} is an \textit{effectiveness objective}, and the objective for \textit{execution time} is a \textit{cost objective}.
-Together with the objective of minimizing the number of selected test cases, we assign equal weights (i.e., 1/3) to the three objectives and build the objective function below according to Eq.~\ref{eq:final_obj}:
+Together with the objective of minimizing the number of selected test cases, we assign equal weights (i.e., 1/3) as an example to the three objectives.
+Note that any other weights can be selected depending on the user's preference.
+We build the objective function below according to Eq.~\ref{eq:final_obj}:

 The quantum circuit is shown in Fig.~\ref{fig:circuit_example}.
 Three test cases are mapped to 3 qubits.
 We first initialize all qubits in $\ket{0}$ state with the Hadamard gate.
-Next, we create the circuit of the problem Hamiltonian.
-Due to the coefficients of all interaction terms are not 0, we need to entangle all three qubits with each other using the gates set in box A. Next, regarding all linear terms, we apply the $Rz$ gate on each qubit.
-Then, the mixing Hamiltonian is created with the $Rx$ gate on each qubit.
+Next, we create the circuit for the problem Hamiltonian.
+Because the coefficients of all interaction terms are not 0, we need to entangle all three qubits with each other using the gates set in box $A$.
+Next, regarding all linear terms, we apply the $\mathit{Rz}$ gate on each qubit.
+Then, the mixing Hamiltonian is created with the $\mathit{Rx}$ gate on each qubit.
 Since $p=1$, we directly apply measurements on each qubit to read the problem's possible solution.
 If $p>1$, the problem Hamiltonian and mixing Hamiltonian should be applied $p$ times alternately before the measurement. \end{example}